 If you’re thinking about starting a diet, it’s worth scrolling through their 100+ verified customer reviews for Medifast.

-Medifast Rating & Review from U.S. News & World Report
+Medifast Rating & Review: U.S. News & World Report

 U.S. News & World report rated 38 of the most popular weight loss programs and ranked them in 4 major categories on a scale of 1-5:

 - Long-term weight loss: 2.0